Common Reasons Access to Your Website Can be Restricted

 Implement Two-Factor Authentication

 Two-factor authentication has already become a de facto standard for managing access to corporate servers.
 In addition to traditional credentials like username and password, users have to confirm their identity with a one-time code sent to their mobile device or using a personalized USB token.
 The idea is that with two-factor (or multi-factor if you want to add additional factors) authentication, guessing, or cracking the password alone is not enough for an attacker to gain access.
 This type of authentication is effective for enhancing identity validation when employees try to access critical endpoints, sensitive data, or confirm transactions and other critical actions.
-For these purposes, you can use user monitoring solutions like Ekran System with in-built two-factor authentication options.
+For these purposes, you can use user monitoring solutions like for in-built two-factor authentication.
 Such solutions will also keep you updated about users’ activity on your business network.

 Add Advanced Authentication Methods